-- 8.23.
-In accordance with the ARC Act, Our CEO will submit grant recommendations to the Minister for consideration. - 8.24.
-The CEO will make recommendations for funding to the Minister based on any number of assessments. - 8.25.
-Under the ARC Act, the Minister may (but is not required to) rely solely on recommendations made by the CEO. - 8.26.
+- 8.25.
+In accordance with the ARC Act, Our CEO will submit grant recommendations to the Minister for consideration. - 8.26.
+The CEO may seek advice on security or other matters from Commonwealth agencies before making recommendations.
+The CEO will make recommendations for funding to the Minister based on any number of assessments and may take into account any advice received on security or other matters from Commonwealth agencies. - 8.27.
+Under the ARC Act, the Minister may (but is not required to) rely solely on recommendations made by the CEO. - 8.28.
 The Minister will determine which grants to approve.
-In addition to the assessment criteria set out in Section 6, the Minister may consider the National Interest Test in determining which applications to approve. - 8.27.
-The Minister's decision is final in all matters, including: - a. the approval of the grant; - b. the grant funding amount to be awarded; - c. the duration of the grant; and - d. the terms and conditions of the grant. - 8.28.
+In addition to the assessment criteria set out in Section 6, the Minister may consider the National Interest Test and any advice on national security risks in determining which applications to approve. - 8.29.
+The Minister's decision is final in all matters, including: - a. the approval of the grant; - b. the grant funding amount to be awarded; - c. the duration of the grant; and - d. the terms and conditions of the grant. - 8.30.
 The ARC Act states that the Minister must not approve a grant for any application that fails to: - a. meet the eligibility criteria; - b. comply with the assessment process; and - c. satisfy the requirements for financial assistance.